AnnaBieliavtseva/Rental-Car/README.md

-🚗 RentalCar Frontend
+🚗 RentalCar Frontend:
 A responsive frontend web application for RentalCar, a car rental service.
 The app allows users to browse available vehicles, filter by various criteria, add favorites, and submit rental requests through a dedicated form.

-🔍 Overview
+🔍 Overview:
 This project is built with React and powered by a ready-to-use backend API for managing rental listings.
 It includes a homepage, a catalog of cars with filters and pagination, and a detailed car page with a booking form.

 📚 API Docs: https://car-rental-api.goit.global/api-docs/